webuildsg/webuild/readme.md

 Create an [Auth0](https://auth0.com/) account (you get one free app) and a Facebook app and link them with [these instructions](https://docs.auth0.com/facebook-clientid).
 Configure the `WEBUILD_AUTH0_CLIENT_*` environment variables (see above) and add your callback url in auth0.
 Run the app and if all is configured well, add your fb aceess token by logging in at `<localhost>/admin`

-# Events
+# Listed events and repos

+###events

-Meetup and Facebook events in Singapore are automatically populated.
+1. Meetup and Facebook events in Singapore are automatically populated

-To add additional events, edit `events/whitelistEvents.json`
+1. **White list events**: To add additional events, edit `events/whitelistEvents.json`

-To remove a specific event, get the event id from `/api/events` endpoint and edit `events/blacklistEvents.json`
+1. **Black list events**: To remove a specific events (paid / duplicate), get the event `id` from <http://webuild.sg/api/events> endpoint and edit `events/blacklistEvents.json`

+###repos

+1. Github repos from user's location Singapore are automatically populated
+1. Repos with more than 200 watchers and pushed date less than 3 months ago are selected
+1. **White list users**: To add additional users, edit `repos/whitelistUsers.json`

 #Compile CSS